Photosounder/rouziclib/tools/README.md

 ## Tablegen

 Tablegen is what I made to generate the lookup tables used for my fast floating point and fixed point arithmetic approximations.
 For some of them like the quintic cosine approximation the precision had to be higher than double precision so I used [MPFR](https://www.mpfr.org/) to generate tables with high accuracy.
-My method starts to fail with sextic polynomial fitting.
-The code isn't very pretty but it does the job.

 ## Bin-to-C